-Samuel C. Hathorn, Jr. has been employed by Trendmaker Homes since 1981 and has served as President since 1983.
+Samuel C. Hathorn, Jr. was employed by Trendmaker Homes from 1981 until his retirement in September 2007.
+He served as President since 1983 and was appointed Chief Executive Officer in January 2007.
 Trendmaker Homes is a Houston, Texas based homebuilding and land development subsidiary of Weyerhaeuser Company.